As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Boxes:

-You can use boxes that you designate as collecting boxes to carry your new treasure for the day.
-This helps you to know where all of your collectibles for the day are in one place.
+You can use the boxes you designate as collecting boxes to carry your new treasure for the day.
+This helps you know where all your daily collectibles are in one place.

 - Compass: